ece-akdeniz/deep-learning-project/README.md

 - [Contributers](#contributers)

 ## Introduction
 Neural networks often suffer from overfitting, where they perform well on training data but fail to generalize to new, unseen examples.
-Dropout is a regularization technique that addresses overfitting by randomly deactivating neurons during training, forcing the network to learn robust representations and reducing reliance on specific features.
-This project aims to investigate the impact of dropout on neural network performance and compare it with other benchmark regularization methods.
+The paper titled "Dropout: A Simple Way to Prevent Neural Networks from Overfitting" introduces a technique called dropout to address this problem by randomly deactivating neurons during training, forcing the network to learn robust representations and reducing reliance on specific features.
+The project aims to reproduce the paper's results on the CIFAR-10 datasets and compare other benchmark methods for regularization and overfitting prevention.

 ## Project Structure
 - `models/`: Includes the implementations of different neural network architectures with dropout and other regularization techniques.